 Default-scales are meant to be a all-around starter weights for people who aren't good at simulating their own results.
-My plan is not to push updates for them after every small fix or fine tuning of
+My plan is to NOT push updates for them after every small fix or fine tuning of

 SimulationCraft.
 For more accurate and/or up to date results, I strongly suggest either simulating your own results tailored for your own characters or search for import-strings at sites specialized in theorycrafting for your own class and specialization or sites specialized at doing these simulations for all the different classes and specializations.
 If you are min-maxing your character, running your own simulations after every item swap for every scenario you are interested in is the only way of getting accurate results.

 Most of the current

 SimulationCraft and might contain some errors.